Om-711/RAG-Based-YouTube-Video-Chatbot/README.md

 ---

-##  Features
+## ✨ Features

-- **YouTube Transcript Retrieval**
-  Automatically fetches video captions (English/Hindi) using `YouTubeTranscriptApi`.
+- 📺 **YouTube Transcript Retrieval** – fetches captions in English/Hindi using `YouTubeTranscriptApi`.

-- **Vector-Based Retrieval (FAISS)**
-  Splits transcript into chunks, generates embeddings with Google Generative AI Embeddings, and indexes them in FAISS for semantic search.
+- 🔍 **Vector Search with FAISS** – chunks transcript, generates embeddings with Google Generative AI, and retrieves relevant segments.

-- **Conversational LLM Integration**
+- 🤖 **Conversational LLM (Gemini)** – answers questions using transcript context and remembers chat history.
-  Chat with the video using an LLM (Gemini via `ChatGoogleGenerativeAI`) with multi-turn memory (`ConversationBufferMemory`).

-- **Retrieval-Augmented Generation (RAG)**
+- 🔄 **Retrieval-Augmented Generation (RAG)** – ensures answers are grounded in real transcript data.
-  Incorporates both transcript context and optional external sources for answering user queries.

-- **Extensible with External Knowledge APIs**
-  Ideal for plugging in external APIs like Wikipedia, Wikidata, or custom KB for unanswered questions.
+- 🌐 **Streamlit Interface** – easy-to-use UI to paste video links and chat live with the video.

 ---